daniel1820815/daniel1820815.github.io/_drafts/cicd-part1.md

 In the third part of the blog post series I will show you how to spin up a virtual lab in Cisco Modeling Labs automatically using Terraform.
 The lab will have an external connector and an un-managed switch for out-of-band management of the devices.
 Then we will have two Cisco CAT8000V IOS-XE routers as core layer and two Cisco Nexus 9000v switches as distribution layer running NX-OS.
 Terraform will help to create the lab, the lab devices, all connections, and start the devices using an initial configuration.

 ### Docker image creation

+As described before, the GitLab runner is the agent which is responsible for running the pipeline jobs.
+The pipeline jobs will run in a Docker container using the default image or a specified image.
+In my CI/CD pipeline I will create my own Docker image and upload it to DockerHub.
+The image will contain all packages like Ansible and pyATS.
+The advantage of using your own image is that you have control of package and software versions.
+In the forth part of the blog post series I will go into the details of the Docker image creation.

 ### Ansible for configuration